OAAR Writing Center

 +COR145: Foundations of Effective Writing

-How would you like to earn an elective credit to get help strengthening your writing skills without additional homework.
+How would you like to earn an elective credit to get help strengthening your writing skills while working on assignments for your other courses.
 Sounds pretty great, right?

 COR145 is a unique 1-credit writing supplement offered through the Chatham Writing Center.
 This course functions as a "lab" for ENG105, the first-year writing seminar.
-Students complete the lab alongside ENG105 and can be placed into the course by choice or based on standardized test scores or faculty recommendation.
+Students complete the lab alongside ENG105 and can be placed into the course by choice or based on standardized test scores, admissions profile or faculty recommendation.

 Here's what you need to know about COR145: